Home Nations United States Virginia Governors: 1680-1775

 4. Also in the Dominion of New England, Maryland, Nova Scotia and Carolina.

-6. Pending the taking office by William Anne Keppel, Earl of Albemarle whose commission was proclaimed in Virginia after 4/15 Nov 1737.
-The Earl of Albemarle never took office in Virginia and died on 22 Dec 1754.
+8. William Anne Keppel Earl of Albemarle was commissioned Governor General on 4/15 Nov 1737.
+He never took office in Virginia and died on 22 Dec 1754.

-11. Abandoned the seat of government at Williamsburg (8 Jun 1775), taking refuge aboard a British ship; continued to exercise some functions of office and directing warfare efforts against the revolutionary authorities to 7 Aug 1776 when the British fleet left the shores of Virginia.
+15. Also in New York.
+Dunmore left Williamsburg on 8 Jun 1775, taking refuge aboard a British warship; continued to exercise some functions of office and directing warfare efforts against the revolutionary authorities to 7 Aug 1776 when the British fleet left the shores of Virginia.